openharmony/docs/docs-en/readme/testing-subsystem.md

 -   Exit the self-test platform.
-    -   Run the following command to exit the self-test platform:
+    -   Run the following command to exit the test platform:

         ```
         quit